 Jody is a full-time wife, mother, and community volunteer.
 She is married to Chuck McClurg, and has two children, Charlie and Parker, both of whom are students at Dalton High.
 She is actively involved in various community organizations including The Whitfield Healthcare Foundation and the United Way.
 Jody served for several years as a Trustee on the Dalton Education Foundation.
 She currently serves on the Dalton/Whitfield Zoning Commission and is an active member of Dalton First United Methodist Church.

 Jody is originally from Florence, Alabama and moved to Dalton after graduating from Auburn University with a Bachelor's Degree in Human Resource Management.
 She worked for Shaw Industries for several years before deciding to stay home with Charlie and Parker.
-Jody was elected in November 2019 and will begin her first term on the Dalton Board of Education in January 2020.
+Jody began her first term on the Dalton Board of Education in January 2020.

 Dr. Tim Scott, Superintendent